Can it be walked on?

 Yes.
 In a mix of dead heading (and an Addams Family favourite) 'live heading', you cut off hundreds of flowers to allow for hundreds more.

 If there is no mowing, taller and faster growing plants will come to dominate, and the lawn will become a meadow.
-It usually takes about three weeks for the lawn recover and have new flowers.
+It usually takes about 10 days to three weeks for the lawn recover and have new flowers.

 How often do you need to water it?